Babassu oil

 Babassu oil or cusi oil is a clear light yellow vegetable oil extracted from the seeds of the babassu palm (Attalea speciosa) which grows in the Amazon region of South America.
 It is a non-drying oil used in food, cleaners and skin products.
-This oil has properties similar to coconut oil and is used in much the same context.
-It is increasingly being used as a substitute for coconut oil.
+This oil has properties similar to coconut oil and is increasingly being used as a substitute for coconut oil.
 Babassu oil is about 70% lipids, in the following proportions:

 Lauric and myristic acids have melting points relatively close to human body temperature, so babassu oil can be applied to the skin as a solid that melts on contact.
 This heat transfer can produce a cooling sensation.
 It is an effective emollient.

+In Maranhão, the women who produce babassu oil are known as quebradeiras de coco do babaçu and have been studied by academics for their role in conserving biodiversity.

 During February 2008, a mixture of babassu oil and coconut oil was used to partially power one engine of a Boeing 747, in a biofuel trial sponsored by Virgin Atlantic.